Someone puts on a high calf-high black walking sock while sat on a rock

 Midweight Socks

-Most hillwalking socks fall under this category.
-They’re great because they are highly versatile, capable of performing well in both warm or cooler conditions.
-Whilst heavier than lightweight socks, they provide a higher level of cushioning around the heel and ball of the foot and are warmer.
-They’re the sock of choice for most extended walks in the hills and mountains, in pretty much all weather conditions, except extreme cold or heat.
+Most hillwalking socks are midweight.
+Midweight walking socks are incredibly versatile, performing well in hot and cold conditions.
+While heavier than lightweight socks, Midweight walking socks provide a higher level of cushioning around the heel and ball of the foot and are the sock of choice for extended hill and mountain walks in all weather conditions apart from extreme cold and heat.

 Heavyweight Socks

-As the heaviest, these socks are also the thickest, warmest and most cushioned socks available.
-Designed for use when adventuring in the toughest terrain in extremely cold temperatures, they’re great for mountaineering and alpine pursuits or when the temperatures drop toward zero.
-You’ll find them much too warm for summer use, and a bit overkill for most UK walking conditions, but they still have their uses even if you are not mountaineering in the depths of winter.
-They can work just as well as a cosy pair of camp socks, or for everyday low-exertion activities where you’re standing around in the cold, or if you just feel the chill.
+As the heaviest, heavyweight socks are also the thickest, warmest, and most cushioned socks available.
+Designed for use when adventuring on tough terrain in extreme cold, they’re great for mountaineering, alpine pursuits, and sub-zero expeditions.
+A bit overkill for most UK walking conditions, heavyweight socks still have their uses even if you're not mountaineering in the depths of winter as a cosy pair of camping socks, or for everyday low-exertion activities where you’re standing around in the cold such as sports matches and birdwatching.

-Walking socks come in a variety of materials which all have their own benefits.
-A mixture of natural and synthetic materials is common in socks and is designed to balance out any negatives that one material may have.
-The most important things to consider are how much your feet are going to sweat from the activity, how long you’ll be wearing them, the terrain you’ll be in, and climatic conditions you’re likely to encounter – then choose materials to suit.
+Walking socks are available in a variety of materials and fabrics, each with unique benefits.
+A mixture of natural and synthetic materials is quite common in socks and is used to balance out any negatives of one particular material while keeping the benefits of both.
+The most important things to consider when choosing the material of your walking socks are how much your feet are going to sweat from the activity, how long you’ll be wearing them, the terrain you’ll be walking across, and the climatic conditions you’re likely to encounter – then you can select the materials to suit.

 Cotton

-Whilst great for comfort at home and work, everyday cotton socks aren’t suitable for strenuous activities like hillwalking because of the amount of sweat your feet generate from the extra exertion.
-Once wet from sweat, cotton socks struggle to cope – wrinkling up as they absorb this extra moisture, keeping it next to your skin.
-This combination of softened skin and friction is exactly what you want to avoid as it makes your feet vulnerable to blisters.
-Cotton socks are also slow to dry and have zero insulation capabilities once wet.
-However, cotton is cost-effective and comfortable in the right conditions, and many walking brands do still use it in a mixture of other materials to improve its performance.
+Whilst great for comfort at home and work, everyday cotton socks aren’t suitable for strenuous activities like hillwalking because of the sweat your feet generate from the extra exertion.
+Once wet from sweat, cotton socks struggle to cope, wrinkling up as they absorb this extra moisture and making feet moist.
+This combination of softened skin and friction makes your feet vulnerable to blisters.
+In addition, cotton socks are also slow to dry and have zero insulation capabilities once wet - not ideal for hot or cold temperatures.
+However, cotton remains the most cost-effective material and is comfortable when used in the right conditions.
+Because of this, many walking brands still use it in a mixture of other materials to improve its performance.

 Wool

-A popular material for use in socks, wool offers fantastic insulation properties and manages to retain heat even when wet.
-The more wool used, the warmer the sock will be, which is why it's often found in colder weather walking socks.
-On its own though, it doesn’t have much elasticity, can be a bit scratchy, dries slowly and can wear out quickly.
-That’s why you’ll usually find wool being used alongside a combination of other materials.
+A widely popular material used in socks, wool has fantastic insulation properties, retaining heat even when wet.
+The more wool used, the warmer the sock will be, making it ideal for cold-weather walking socks.
+The shortcomings of wool are a lack of elasticity, a scratchy feel, slow drying, and that it can wear out quickly.
+Because of this, you’ll usually find wool used alongside a combination of other materials.

 Merino Wool

-Merino wool is a superb material for walking socks due to its fantastic ability to manage moisture and regulate temperature.
-Merino absorbs and wicks sweat away from the foot meaning your feet stay drier - making them less prone to blisters - and feel comfortable in both cool and warm conditions.
-Because merino is such a fine wool it also means that it’s not as itchy as normal wool and has the added bonus of being odour resistant.
-Socks that use merino wool are an excellent choice for hillwalking, their only small downsides being they are usually more expensive, and dry slightly slower than some synthetic materials.
+Merino wool is a popular material due to its fantastic ability to manage moisture and regulate your foot's temperature.
+Merino wool works hard to absorb sweat and wick away moisture, keeping your feet dry, less prone to blisters, and comfortable in warm and cold temperatures.
+Because Merino is so fine, it's less itchy than regular wool, with the bonus of being odour-resistant.
+This makes merino wool an excellent choice for hillwalking, with their only minor downside being that they are usually a little more expensive.

 Synthetic

-Too tight and they could start to affect the circulation in your feet.
+Too Tight - They could start to affect the circulation in your feet.

-Too loose and you’ll get friction putting you at a higher risk of getting blisters.
+Too Loose You’ll get friction putting you at a higher risk of blisters.

-Too low on your ankle and you may find that the heel and/or tongue of your footwear starts to rub.
+Too Low - You may find that the shoe's heel and tongue start to rub.

-Too high and you might find your feet to become too warm.
+Too High - You might find your feet to become too warm.

-Walking socks come with a range of features that help further enhance comfort.
+Walking socks come with a range of features that help further enhance your comfort and performance.
 Here are some of the key ones to look out for:

 The absence of a seam in this vulnerable area takes away the chance of any painful rubbing across the top of your toes.

 Look for thicker padding areas (created by an increased density of the weave) on the heel and ball of the foot for added cushioning and protection.
-You’re looking for just enough cushioning but not too much, as excessive padding can make your shoe feel too tight.
+You want just enough cushioning, as excessive padding can make your shoe feel too tight.
 Good cushioning can be a real foot-saver on longer walks or over rough terrain.

 Elastic